The current state of employee engagement worldwide

 - 24% more likely to recommend their employer

 In this context where our LinkedIn feed is full of employees offboarding and “delighted to be starting a new position”, making sure employees feel engaged throughout their career in their organisation is a key factor in employee retention.
-But employee engagement is not only about virtual quizzes and performance reviews, and we have asked the team at Healthy Place to Work Ireland to give us their best tips to foster employee engagement in a meaningful way.
+But employee engagement is not only about virtual quizzes and performance reviews, and here are the best tips to foster employee engagement in a meaningful way.

 How to Foster Employee Engagement?